GAWDILessonRepos/wdi_2_rack_demo_overview/README.md

 # Rack and HTTP Overview

 [Rack](http://rack.github.io/) provides a minimal interface between webservers supporting Ruby and Ruby frameworks.
-All Ruby web frameworks are built on top of Rack.
+Ruby web frameworks,(Rails, Sinatra, etc.), are built on top of Rack.

-RubyOnRails has the concept of Middleware which is just a small Rack app that processes a HTTP request/response.
+RubyOnRails has the concept of Middleware which is a way of intercepting and processing an HTTP Request/Request.
+All Middleware are Rack  apps.

 ## Objectives

 By the end of this, students should be able to:

 - Understand URL encoding, i.e. using special codes for some characters in a URL.
-- Understand how a HTML Form and query string are processed and converted into a params hash.
+- Understand how a HTML Form and it's query string are processed and converted into a params hash.
 - Understand how a HTTP Request is routed using it's resource path.
 - Introduce Model View Controller.